More facts about homelessness in Essex County

 Homelessness is one of the greatest crises people can face in their lifetime, leaving them vulnerable to further devastation, such as disease, abuse, emotional trauma, and crime.
 And yet it is not just an individual crisis.
 Homelessness can have devastating repercussions for our financial, social, and health systems too.

 At Goodwill Rescue Mission, we have been welcoming neighbors in need since 1896 with God’s love.
 We help the homeless and poor by meeting the immediate needs of each man, woman, and child coming through our doors.
-Warm meals, safe shelter, showers, and clothing can spark hope and begin the process of healing in a hurting heart.
+Hot, nutritious meals and radical hospitality can spark hope and begin the process of healing in a hurting heart.
 And through our long-term programs, new life can begin.